These terms and conditions are to be read in conjunction with all Mosaic Island proposals and/or statements of work (‘Proposal/SOW’).

 Save to the extent expressly provided, all conditions, warranties or other terms implied by statute or common law are hereby excluded to the fullest extent permitted by law.
 The Consultancy is not liable for any loss or damage in excess of the higher of (a) ₤100,000, or (b) 125% of the total sums payable in any one month under a Proposal/SOW, except where it may not lawfully exclude or limit liability.
 Each party expressly excludes liability for consequential loss or damage, loss of profit, business, revenue, goodwill or anticipated savings.
 Any liability or remedy for innocent misrepresentation is expressly excluded.
 Neither party excludes or limits liability for death or personal injury or for fraud or fraudulent misrepresentation.

 6.1.
-The Contract and shall continue until the Services have been completed or either party ends it as set out below or as otherwise permitted in these terms and conditions.
+The Contract will continue until the Services have been completed or either party ends it as set out below or as otherwise permitted in these terms and conditions.

 6.2.
 Either party may terminate this Contract:

 6.2.2. immediately if the other breaches these terms and conditions and if the breach is capable of being remedied, has not been remedied within 30 days of receipt of written notice requiring it to be remedied; or

 6.2.3. immediately if the other is unable to pay its debts or enters into compulsory or voluntary liquidation or compounds with or convenes a meeting of its creditors or has a receiver or manager or an administrator appointed or ceases for any reason to carry on business or takes or suffers any similar action which means that it may be unable to pay its debts.

 6.3.
 On termination of this Contract by either party the following will apply:

 6.3.1. any rights or obligations which have accrued prior to termination will not be affected; and

 6.3.2. all Confidential Information belonging to the other will be

 returned or destroyed within 14 days.

 If either party is obstructed in performing any of its obligations